danielfm/prometheus-for-developers/README.md

 function to calculate the 99th percentile across all requests to all replicas.
 You cannot do this with summaries.
-I mean, you can `avg()` the 99th percentiles of all replicas, or take the `max()`, but the value you get will be statistically incorrect.
+I mean, you can `avg()` the 99th percentiles of all replicas, or take the `max()`, but the value you get will be statistically incorrect and could not be used as a proxy to the 99th percentile.

 ---